dtyryshkin7/juneploy/README.md

-# Marchaton #1 - The Awakening
+# Marchaton - The Space Infrastructure Journey

 ## Introduction

-First episode of Marchaton is an engaging hands-on workshop designed to introduce you to collaborative coding and infrastructure management using Infrastructure as Code.
+Welcome to Marchaton, an epic three-part space journey that will take you from Earth-based development to galactic infrastructure management!
+Through this series of hands-on workshops, you'll learn collaborative coding and infrastructure management

 ## Learning Objectives

-Collaborative Coding on GitHub:
+### Collaborative Development
-   - Repository Setup: Learn how to create and configure repositories on GitHub.
+- Create and configure GitHub repositories
-   - Branching: Explore the importance of branching and how to create and switch between branches.
-   - Pull Requests and Merge: Master the process of making changes, committing them, and creating pull requests for collaborative review.

-Terraform for Azure:
-   - Setting Up Terraform: Install and configure Terraform on your local machine.
-   - Target Platform Integration: Understand how to configure Terraform to work with target platform (Azure).
-   - Defining and creating resources: Learn how to write Terraform configurations to create and manage a resource group in Azure.
+- Master branching and pull request workflows
+- Implement effective code review practices

+### Infrastructure as Code Fundamentals
+- Set up local Terraform environment
+- Configure Azure integration
+- Create and manage basic cloud resources
+- Deploy networks and virtual machines

+### Advanced Infrastructure Management
+- Implement disaster recovery procedures
+- Master state management and version control
+- Design scalable infrastructure using modules
+- Optimize configurations for reusability

-By the end of this workshop, you will have a solid understanding of collaborative coding workflows on GitHub, as well as practical experience in using Terraform to manage cloud infrastructure on Azure.
-You'll leave with the confidence to contribute to projects, manage code collaboratively, and automate resource provisioning.
+By the end of this workshop series, you will have progressed from basic collaborative coding to advanced infrastructure management, gaining practical experience in using Terraform with Azure cloud infrastructure.
+You'll be equipped with the skills to contribute to projects, manage code collaboratively, and implement sophisticated infrastructure automation.

 ## Challenges
 - Challenge 1: **[Get onboard, the spaceship is taking off!](Challenges/Challenge-01.md)**